|

 The

-smaller dive lights that fill divers christmas stockings around the world
+smaller dive lights that fill divers Christmas stockings around the world

 have turned from boy scouts toys to pieces of high tech gadgetry.
 Back up lights